-Jewish Family Journeys is program that provides an alternative to Jewish education for families with children in grades K-1.
+Jewish Family Journeys is program that provides an alternative to Jewish education for families with children in Kindergarten.
 The program was started in September 2010 in response to the needs of many of our younger Temple families.
 Jewish Family Journeys takes us beyond the typical synagogue based family education programming and provides a unique learning and social experience for those involved.

 JFJ families create a small community within the larger temple community that studies, celebrates holidays and socializes together.
 Participating families help design the curriculum and any supplementary programming that is done.
 Last, Jewish Family Journeys takes place during regular religious school hours which enables families to participate while their other children are in also in class.

-A family-based alternative to religious education for families with children in Kindergarten and grade 1
+A family-based alternative to religious education for families with children in Kindergarten.

 - To provide young families with an opportunity to experience Jewish living and learning together on a regular basis